National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Prospective study: a study in which the investigators plan and manage the intervention of interest in selected groups of patients.
 As such, investigators do not know what the outcomes will be when they undertake the study.
 (Contrast with retrospective study.)

-Publication bias: unrepresentative publication of research reports that is not due to the quality of the research but to other characteristics, e.g., tendencies of investigators to submit, and publishers to accept, positive research reports (i.e., ones with results showing a beneficial treatment effect of a new intervention).
+Publication bias: unrepresentative publication of research reports that is not due to the quality of the research but to other characteristics, e.g., tendencies of investigators and sponsors to submit, and publishers to accept, “positive” research reports, e.g., ones that detect beneficial treatment effects of a new intervention.
+Prospective registration of clinical trials and efforts to ensure publication of “negative” trials are two methods used to manage publication bias.
+Contrast with reporting bias.

 Quality-adjusted life year (QALY): a unit of health care outcomes that adjusts gains (or losses) in years of life subsequent to a health care intervention by the quality of life during those years.
 QALYs can provide a common unit for comparing cost-utility across different interventions and health problems.
 Analogous units include disability-adjusted life years (DALYs) and healthy-years equivalents (HYEs).